mubaidr/mubaidr.js.org/content/components/about.md

 # Hi, I'm Muhammad Ubaid Raza

+> I turn ideas into high-performing websites that drive business growth

 **Experience**: Software Engineer with over 10 years of experience in the industry.

 **Educational Background**: Graduated in 2012 with a Bachelor's degree in Software Engineering.
 Completed a Master's in Project Management in 2019.